Anderson-Lee-Git/SafetyPolytope/README.md

 # Learning Safety Constraints for LLMs

-This repository contains the implementation of the paper Learning Safety Constraints for LLMs.
+This repository contains the implementation of the paper Learning Safety Constraints for Large Language Models (ICML2025 Spotlight).

 ## Installation